Cluster-Randomized Trials with Cross-Cluster Interference: Introduction

-Our analysis of $k$-medoids builds on the work of \cite{cao2022inference} on cluster-robust inference, in particular part of the proof of their Theorem 3, which establishes a useful property of $k$-medoids clusters in the case where $k$ is fixed.
-We require $k$ to diverge, so we extend their key result in addition to characterizing other cluster properties in the large-$k$ regime.
-We generalize their Ahlfours-regularity condition to allow for the infill-increasing case.
-Unlike them, we also require an additional boundary condition.
+Our analysis of $k$-medoids builds on \cite{cao2024inference}.
+We extend a key result of theirs to the case where $k$ diverges and characterize other $k$-medoid properties in this regime which may be of independent interest.
+We generalize their Ahlfours-regularity condition on the metric space to allow for infill-increasing asymptotics, though unlike them, we also require an additional boundary condition.

-\cite{faridani2023rate} substantially generalize the rate-optimality results of \cite{leung2022rate} while retaining his focus on the GATE.
-Their results hold for general Euclidean-like spaces, which they define using topological conditions that differ from Ahlfours regularity.
+\cite{faridani2023rate} substantially generalize the theoretical results in \cite{leung2022rate} while retaining his focus on the GATE.
+Their results hold for general spaces defined using topological conditions that differ from Ahlfours regularity.
 For this reason, their proofs differ substantially from ours.
 They study designs that essentially cover the study region with non-intersecting balls of approximate radius $g_n$, where the radius is chosen to grow at an optimal rate.
-Our design instead specifies an optimal choice for the number of clusters and uses unsupervised learning construct clusters.
+Our design specifies an optimal choice for the number of clusters and uses unsupervised learning to construct clusters.

-\cite{cai2022optimizing} study CRTs under violations of partial interference.
-They assume a linear outcome model with network, rather than spatial, interference.
-Their optimal design problem is to take clusters as given and choose the share of treated units in treated clusters to minimize the variance of difference in means.
-We instead take the share treated as given and study how to construct clusters to minimize the rate of convergence of estimators that improve upon differences in means.

 The paper is organized as follows.
-The next section sets up the model and key concepts.
-In \autoref{smain}, we state the main theoretical results.
-We provide practical recommendations in \autoref{srecs} with empirical illustrations.
-We then present results from a simulation study in \autoref{smc}.
-Finally, \autoref{sconclude} concludes.
+The next section defines the model and estimands.
+In \autoref{sests}, we discuss the disadvantages of existing estimators and propose an alternative.
+We study the theoretical properties of the estimators in \autoref{sasymp} and propose an optimal design in \autoref{sopt}.
+We present simulation results in \autoref{smc} and an empirical application in \autoref{sapp} using data from the \cite{egger2022general} trial.
+Finally, \autoref{sconclude} concludes and summarizes the practical outputs of our analysis.